The Best Phones for Kids 2025

 Testing a Gabb Phone.
 Image: SafeWise

-Parental controls and content filters took center stage as we evaluated the best kids phones.
-We preferred to see as many options as possible so that parents can tailor the settings to their parenting style and to their child’s age and maturity.
-While we ultimately decided to favor the grow-with-you phones, we understand the popularity of bare-bones kids phones.
+While we ultimately favored the grow-with-you phones that allow parents to lift or implement restrictions as needed, we understand the popularity of bare-bones kids phones.
 Both types of phones appear on our list so that parents can choose what works best for them.

 To learn more about how we rank and review products, visit the SafeWise methodology page.